LLNL/Curvallis/README.md

    - **--numpoints _int_ (Default: 5)**

    Specify the number of points to use to find averages for tri-local smoothing.
-Press _shift_ Z while running the program to smooth the data.
+Press "_shift_ Z" while running the program to smooth the data.

    - **--repeat _int_ (Default: 10)**

-   Specify how many times to repeat tri-local smoothing each time _shift_ Z is pressed while the program is running.
+   Specify how many times to repeat tri-local smoothing each time "_shift_ Z" is pressed while the program is running.

    - **--matchpt _float_ (Default: -1)**